LazyAGI/LazyLLM/docs/en/Best Practice/rag.md

 }
 ```

-Note: If using Milvus as the storage backend or index backend, you also need to provide a description of the fields that need to be stored or retrieved, passed in through the `doc_fields` parameter. `doc_fields` is a dictionary where the key is the name of the field to be stored or retrieved, and the value is a structure of type `DocField`, which includes information such as the field type.
+Note: If Milvus is used as a storage backend or indexing backend, you also need to provide a description of special fields that may be used as search conditions, passed in through the `doc_fields` parameter. `doc_fields` is a dictionary where the key is the name of the field that needs to be stored or retrieved, and the value is a `DocField` type structure containing information such as the field type.

 For example, if you need to store the author information and publication year of documents, you can configure it as follows: